Chris Peterson (Utah)

 Chris Peterson completed Ballotpedia's Candidate Connection survey in 2020.
 The survey questions appear in bold and are followed by Peterson's responses.
 Candidates are asked three required questions for this survey, but they may answer additional optional questions as well.

-Collapse all
+Expand all | Collapse all

-|Chris Peterson is a fifth-generation Utahn and a law professor.
+Chris Peterson is a fifth-generation Utahn and a law professor.
 He was raised by a disabled, single-mother in West Valley City.
 Following graduation from law school, Peterson worked as a law clerk on the U.S. Court of Appeals for the 10th Circuit.
 He then moved to Washington D.C. to work as a consumer rights attorney for a non-profit on Capitol Hill.
 Then he began his teaching career as a law professor at the University of Florida.
 After publishing an award-winning book and numerous scholarly articles, he returned to Utah to teach at his alma mater, the University of Utah.

 After the financial crisis of 2008, Peterson helped build the Consumer Financial Protection Bureau-a federal agency dedicated to ensuring banks and other financial businesses treat customers fairly.
 Peterson's team stopped illegal practices by Wall Street banks, payday lenders, and debt collectors, returning nearly $12 billion in restitution to working Americans.
 Peterson also served at Department of Defense where he helped lead the Pentagon's efforts to prevent predatory lending to military families.